A short story about Tenney Park and the Tenney-Lapham neighborhood, told by Thomas Schmidt, Jean Huxmann, and Steve Huxmann.

 N1: And behind us—just little bit at an angle from us—was a family, that had lived there for quite some time.
 And they had a old outhouse on their property- a three hole outhouse.

 N1: OK?
 Now, some people don’t understand how outhouses work.
-But they, that’s 3 on top of each other that’s 3 sideways.
+But they, that’s not 3 on top of each other, that’s 3 sideways.
 [I2 laughs]

 I: Right, right.